Keillers Park murder

-The Keillers Park murder was the murder of Josef ben Meddour (Note: Josef is the Swedish spelling of the name Yusef.) (aged 36), a gay Algerian national who had been living in Sweden for many years.
-On 23 July 1997, the body of an unknown man was discovered in a park in the city of Gothenburg, in western Sweden.
+The Keillers Park murder was the murder of Josef ben Meddour (Note: Josef is the Swedish spelling of the name Yusef.) (born 1960 or 1961 and aged 36), a gay Algerian national who had been living in Sweden for many years.
+On 23July 1997, the body of an unknown man was discovered in a park in the city of Gothenburg, in western Sweden.
 The man, who had been shot twice with a pistol, was identified two days later as Meddour.

 After months of investigation, the police apprehended the two murderers.
-They were Jon Nödtveidt (aged 22), the frontman of extreme metal band Dissection, and his friend Nemisis Vlad Khosnood (Note: Then named Nemesis Khoshnood-Sharis, born Shahin.) (then aged 20), a satanist who also used the alias "Frater Nemidial".
+They were Jon Nödtveidt (born 1975 then aged 22), the frontman of extreme metal band Dissection, and his friend Nemisis Vlad Khosnood (born 1976 or 1977), (Note: Then named Nemesis Khoshnood-Sharis, born Shahin.) (then aged 20), a satanist who also used the alias "Frater Nemidial".
 The two men confessed to their crime and were sentenced by a court of appeal to ten years of incarceration.
 Vlad was also a suspect in other murder and assault cases and a domestic abuse case at that time.

 Nödtveidt and Vlad, who had formed the Satanic cult Misantropiska Lucifer Ordern (MLO), had previously discussed performing human sacrifices before they murdered Meddour.
 Whether the motive was occult-related could not be clearly established, however.
 The murder was described as a homophobic hate crime by the Swedish media.

 Discovery of the body

-On 23 July 1997, at around 4.30 pm, a sixteen-year-old boy discovered the body of a man, lying face down, at the base of an old water tower in Keillers Park, in downtown Gothenburg.
+On 23July 1997, at around 4:30pm, a sixteen-year-old boy discovered the body of a man, lying face down, at the base of an old water tower in Keillers Park, in downtown Gothenburg.
 Called on site, the police determined that the man had been shot twice with a pistol.
 The first bullet hit him in the back and went right through the heart, while the second was fired to his head as he lay on the ground.
 A bag and a head cap were recovered beside the body.

 No identification was found on the corpse, but a police officer recognized the man from the Svingeln Square area.
 In the neighbourhood, a shop attendant told the police that the name of the victim was Josef, and that he was often in the company of a man who looked Finnish.
 With this testimony, the police identified him as Josef ben Meddour, aged 36, an Algerian national.
 He had been living in Sweden for about ten years.
 Meddour was gay, and the other man was his boyfriend.